huggingface/transformers/tests/mixed_int8/README.md

 vec = torch.randn(1, 2, 3).to(0)
 ```

 Works without any error.
-If not install torch using `conda` like:
+If not, install torch using `conda` like:

 ```bash
 conda create --name int8-testing python==3.8